johnpuddephatt/stgeorges/_activities/poems-for-pleasure.md

 ---
 layout: activity
-title: Poems for pleasure
+title: Introduction to poetry
-description: Have you a favourite poem that you would like to share?
-Join us in listening to poems being read and learn something about the poets that wrote them in a relaxed, friendly atmosphere.
-We welcome people sharing their favourite poems but all are welcome with no pressure to read out aloud.
+description: Would you like to join us to know how to start looking at poetry?
+Our aim is to make poetry accessible to all.
+A relaxed friendly atmosphere with no pressure to read out aloud.
 times:
 - Wednesday 1.00pm - 3.00pm (fortnightly)
 cost: Free
 location: St George's Community Centre
 suitabilities:
 - All abilities welcomed
 signup: false
-date: 2018-05-09 15:50:54 +0000
+date: 2018-05-09T15:50:54.000+00:00

 ---